Talktoloop/product/tracking.md

 ## Current Status

-Label component refactoring complete and ready to commit.
-Moving on to the menubar component for review of dark mode needs and readability improvements.
+Menubar component refactoring complete and ready to commit.
+Moving on to the navigation menu component for review of dark mode needs and readability improvements.